cms-opendata-workshop/workshop2023-lesson-cloud/_episodes/02-poet-test.md

 The metadata are retrieved using the [cernopendata-client](https://cernopendata-client.readthedocs.io/en/latest/) container image.
 It is available also as a command-line tool.
 Task `get-metadata` make the following queries:

-- listing of all files  in the dataset:`cernopendata-client get-file-locations --recid "{{inputs.parameters.recid}}" --protocol xrootd`
+- `cernopendata-client get-file-locations --recid "{{inputs.parameters.recid}}" --protocol xrootd` for a listing of all files in a dataset
-- the type of data (collision/simulated): `cernopendata-client get-metadata --recid "{{inputs.parameters.recid}}"  --output-value type.secondary`
+- `cernopendata-client get-metadata --recid "{{inputs.parameters.recid}}"  --output-value type.secondary` the type of data (Collision/Simulated)
-- number of files: `cernopendata-client get-metadata --recid "{{inputs.parameters.recid}}"  --output-value distribution.number_files`
+- `cernopendata-client get-metadata --recid "{{inputs.parameters.recid}}"  --output-value distribution.number_files` for number of files in the dataset.

 Leaving out the `--output-value` option would give all metadata, which could also be inspected directly from the open data portal records by adding `/export/json` to the [record URL](https://opendata.cern.ch/record/24119/export/json).